Managing a successful application transformation process

 - Availability (proportion of time for which it is available, factoring in recovery time)

-Cost calculations are particularly important, and should be set up to include both fixed and variable CapEx and OpEx costs and also indirect costs such as Server costs.
+Cost calculations are particularly important, and can be set up to include both fixed and variable CapEx and OpEx costs.
+Architects can also use ABACUS aggregate indirect costs such as Server costs.
 By building up a cost profile of each application, you will then be able to assess the entire portfolio.

-Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the nuts and bolts of the application portfolio.
+Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the application portfolio.

 Start your presentations with simple charts showing how application transformation is both saving the business money, and improving metrics such as customer satisfaction.
 By setting up interactive charts and dashboards, you’ll also be able to drill-down into the repository to answer more detailed questions as you go.